Pranavi25/java-app/README.md

 This will delete the tweet by the given id.
 We can delete multiple id's tweets by providing them with comma separation.

     id: 37497900980400
-The above id will be deleted
+The above id associated tweet will be deleted.